kevanbtc/forth-ai/README.md

 - `scripts/infer.ps1`: Advanced PowerShell script for AI inference with conversation history, model switching, and logging.
 - `conversation.json`: Stores conversation history (created automatically).
 - `ai_log.txt`: Logs all AI interactions (created automatically).
+- `discord/`: Discord bot integration for chatting with the AI in Discord servers.

+## Discord Bot Integration

+The repo includes a Discord bot that brings the AI brain to your Discord server.
+It supports slash commands for chatting, setting models, and resetting history.

+See `discord/README.md` for setup and deployment instructions.

+### Quick Setup

+1. Create a Discord application and bot.
+2. Set environment variables in `discord/.env`.
+3. Run `npm run register` to register commands.
+4. Deploy locally or to Railway/Render.